-Experience gains or losses emerge when actual experience differs from the assumptions underlying the expected profit.
-Experience gains in Individual Insurance were due primarily to favourable equity market and real estate performance.
-Mortality experience was unfavourable and this was partially offset by favourable lapse experience.
-Savings and Retirement experience gains were from favourable investment experience.
-Experience gains occurred in Group Benefits due to favourable claims experience.
+Experience gains (or losses) emerge when actual experience differs from the assumptions underlying the expected profit.
+Experience losses in Individual Insurance were due primarily to unfavourable mortality, investment and expense experience partially offset by favourable lapse experience.
+Savings and Retirement experience gains were from favourable investment experience partially offset by unfavourable mortality and expense experience.
+Experience gains occurred in Group Benefits due to claims and investment experience.